All-party Parliamentary Dog Advisory Welfare Group

 Given that the problem lies with humans, so too do the solutions.
 Our collective human & organisational actions have the capacity to draw a line under this period of humanity’s poor decisions for dogs & truly prioritise their welfare over our aesthetic preferences.

-During this APDAWG & RVC event, we will hear your collective voices in addition to the expert speakers.
+During this joint APDAWG & RVC event, we will hear your collective voices in addition to the expert speakers.
 During an open discussion for all attendees after the formal presentations, ideas will be shared & commitments to positive welfare actions can be agreed.

 This promises to be a lively, engaging event that will mark a key moment in our shared welfare goals of protecting the future of dog welfare from the past century of suffering resulting from breeding for extreme conformation.